Willis Tower Repositioning

 the challenge

-The 110-story Willis Tower (previously known as the Sears Tower) was completed in 1974 becoming the tallest building in the world— a title which it held for nearly 25 years.
-This renovation provides Willis Tower with a massive "base-lift" to expand the retail and tourist experience at the building’s first six levels.
-The existing plaza is replaced with a three-story retail structure featuring a winter garden with a grid shell skylight, 300,000 square feet of new retail, dining, and entertainment, a belowground entrance to the Skydeck, and a rooftop green space that is open to the public.
-Thornton Tomasetti provided integrated structural engineering, façade engineering, construction engineering, and protective design services to realize the owner's vision for this iconic tower.
+The 110-story Willis Tower (previously known as the Sears Tower) was completed in 1974 becoming the tallest building in the world – a title it held for nearly 25 years.
+This renovation provided Willis Tower with a massive "base-lift" to expand the retail and tourist experience at the building’s first six levels.
+The existing plaza was replaced with a three-story retail structure featuring a winter garden with a grid shell skylight; 300,000 square feet of new retail, dining and entertainment; a belowground entrance to the Skydeck; and a rooftop green space that is open to the public.
+Thornton Tomasetti integrated structural engineering, façade engineering, construction engineering and protective design services helped realize the owner's vision for this iconic tower.

-But making significant changes to an existing building that has stood for more than 50 years brings unique challenges.
+But making significant changes to a building that has stood for more than 50 years brings unique challenges.
 First and foremost, the tower needed to remain open and in operation throughout construction.
-And how do we construct a new three-story podium on top of an existing structure and distribute the load from above down to the existing superstructure without adding any new foundations?
+And how do you construct a new three-story podium and distribute the load from above down to the existing superstructure without adding any new foundations?

 Here's How